Thermalization of isolated quantum many-body system and the role of entanglement: Eigenstate thermalization of a generic isolated quantum system

-First introduced by Deutsch\cite{jm} and coined by Srednicki\cite{sred}, ETH aims to recover the results of quantum statistical mechanics from a closed quantum system.
-For this purpose a small perturbation Hamiltonian $\hat{H}_{int}$, in the form of a random matrix, is added to the system, and the system is allowed to evolve under the total Hamiltonian $\hat{H}=\hat{H_0}+\hat{H}_{int}$.
-Here, $\hat{H_0}$ is the Hamiltonian of the system.
-At first glance it seems that due to the external perturbation, the system having a well defined energy may cause macroscopic fluctuation in its energy.
-However, it can be easily shown that after the perturbation has been turned off the ratio $\Delta E/E$ decreases as $1/\sqrt N$, where $\Delta E$ is the spread of the total energy $E$ and $N$ is the degrees of freedom.
+First introduced by Deutsch\cite{PhysRevA.43.2046} and coined by Srednicki\cite{PhysRevE.50.888}, ETH aims to recover the results of quantum statistical mechanics from a closed quantum system.
+For this purpose, a small perturbation Hamiltonian $\hat{H}_{int}$, in the form of a random matrix, is added to the system, and the system is allowed to evolve under the total Hamiltonian $\hat{H}=\hat{H_0}+\hat{H}_{int}$.
+Here, $\hat{H_0}$ is the initial Hamiltonian of the system.
+At first glance, it seems that due to the external perturbation, the system having a well-defined energy may cause macroscopic fluctuation in its energy.
+However, it can be easily shown that after the perturbation has been turned off the ratio $\Delta E/E$ decreases as $1/\sqrt D$, where $\Delta E$ is the spread of the total energy $E$ and $D$ is the degrees of freedom.
 Therefore, the eigenstate occupation probabilities remain localized around a small range of energies.
-The elements of $\hat{H}_{int}$ are choosen from a random Gaussian ensemble, and in the basis of the eigenvectors of $\hat{H_0}$ these are represented as,
+The elements of $\hat{H}_{int}$ are chosen randomly from a real symmetric Gaussian ensemble, and in the basis of the eigenvectors of $\hat{H_0}$ these are represented as,

-Such a modelling of the perturbation Hamiltonian yields that in the limit of large $N$, small but finite $\epsilon$ will couple many neighbouring levels within the range $E$ and $E\pm \Delta E$.
-This coupling between energy levels occurs because at fixed energy per particle, the separation between levels decreases exponentially with $N$ and becomes arbitrarily small.
-The number of energy levels in the window $\Delta E$ is proportional to $\Delta E ~\mbox{exp}[S(E)]$, $S(E)$ being the total entropy at total energy $E$, and there is a large range of values for $\epsilon$ which will couple these large number of levels.
-It is expected that for large $N$, the coupling energy $\epsilon$ can be made much smaller than the energy per particle, and have a large effect on eigenvectors.
+Such modeling of the perturbation Hamiltonian yields that in the limit of large $D$, small but finite $\epsilon$ will couple many neighboring levels within the range $E$ and $E\pm \Delta E$.
+This coupling between energy levels occurs because, at fixed energy per particle, the separation between levels decreases exponentially with $D$ and becomes arbitrarily small.
+The number of energy levels in the window $\Delta E$ is proportional to $\Delta E ~\mbox{exp}[S(E)]$\cite{landau2013statistical}, $S(E)$ being the total entropy at total energy $E$, and there is a large range of values for $\epsilon$ which will couple these large number of levels.
+It is expected that for large $D$, the coupling energy $\epsilon$ can be made much smaller than the energy per particle, and have a large effect on eigenvectors.
 The eigenvectors of $\hat{H}$ should then coherently mix the eigenvectors of $\hat{H_0}$ within a window $\Delta E$.
 This mixing of the unperturbed eigenvectors finally gives rise to ergodicity.